 James Drake, Chair of the APS-DPP Executive Committee in 2000, said in a message posted on the DPP's web site, "What I found to be most alarming were the statistics on the number of women Fellows in our field.
 There are a total of seven women Fellows in the DPP compared with 450 male Fellows.
-Even more alarming is that among the female Fellows in the DPP, only one is actually active in plasma physics at the present time (as opposed to space and astrophysics).
+Even more alarming is that among the female Fellows in the active in plasma physics at the present time (as opposed to space and astrophysics).
 It seems clear then that a number of our most outstanding female members are moving out of the field.
-Thus, we find ourselves in a situation where we are not only not attracting significant numbers of women to our field, but we are also not able to retain female scientists."
+Thus, we find ourselves in a situation where we are not only not attracting significant numbers of women to our field, but we are also not able to